Meet the Teachers

 At VegaYoga & Movement Arts, we bring together a wide range of trained teachers with a wealth of knowledge and a desire to make yoga accessible to all people, no matter what age or skill level.

 VegaYoga & Movement Arts’ co-director and instructor, Aaron Vega (200 RYT), brings his “yoga for the people” philosophy to every class he teaches.
-From his yoga in the chair to his signature vegaflow class, Aaron incorporates a deep understanding of movement and yoga with a dash of humor.
+From his yoga core-focus yoga, to his signature Sunday morning class, Aaron incorporates a deep understanding of movement and yoga with a dash of humor.
 The passion and joy he shares with his students is intertwined with tradition and innovation.
 Creating a fun and safe atmosphere either with his music mixes or dynamic sequences, there is always something new happening in Aaron’s classes.
 At the ready to give a modification or an invitation to explore deeper, Aaron’s classes leave students strong in their body and feeling good about themselves.

-Debra Vega (RCYP, level 1), Vega Yoga & Movement Arts’ co-director and instructor, brings her 12 years of yoga practice, combined with her 30+ years of dance training and over 25 years of teaching experience, to all of the classes she offers.
-She is currently seeking additional training which emphasizes using yoga in a safe, approachable and therapeutic way, by completing a 250 hour certification in Structural Yoga Therapy (SYT).
+Debra Vega (CYT 300, RCYP), Vega Yoga & Movement Arts’ co-director and instructor, brings her 13 years of yoga practice, combined with her 30+ years of dance training and over 25 years of teaching experience, to all of the classes she offers.
+She is certified in Therapeutic Yoga (in the hatha yoga family), which emphasizes adapting yoga to the unique needs of the individual within a group setting.
+She completed a 300 hour training with long-time teacher and Structural Yoga Therapist, Karla Geoffroy.
+The lineage of her studies and practice are rooted in the teachings of the founder of Structural Yoga Therapy, Mukunda Stiles.

-Coming from a dance background, Debra approaches yoga with a strong awareness of the body and with the knowledge of ways to keep the body safe during practice.
+Coming from a dance background (a retired Radio City Rockette!) and therapeutic approach to yoga instruction, Debra approaches yoga with a strong awareness of the body and with the knowledge of ways to keep the body safe during practice.
 She is sensitive to the needs of her students and is happy to offer modifications in order to allow students of any skill level to practice with confidence.
 With a positive attitude and a smile on her face, Debra’s gentle way of “allowing you to practice where you are today,” encourages each student to leave her classes feeling good about their practice and good about themselves.

 Lorraine Brady, RYT 500, received her 200-hour certification at Karuna Center for Yoga and Healing Arts in Northampton.
 She completed her 500-hour embodyoga® teaching certification at the Yoga Center Amherst, and currently serves as an assistant in ongoing teacher training programs.
 Lorraine has also completed a teacher training in yoga therapy for veterans coping with post-traumatic stress, and is registered with the Yoga Alliance.